radicamc/radicamc.github.io/_pages/about.md

 I also write whimsically named software packages to analyze exoplanet observations.
 You can find most of them on [GitHub](https://github.com/radicamc).

+You can reach me via email at: radicamc (at) uchicago.edu

 (Last revised Aug 6, 2024)